Western Michigan vs. Kent State NCAA Football Odds, Plays and Insights | October 16, 2021

 Kent State Stats and Trends

-- This season, the Golden Flashes are winless against the spread when entering a game as an underdog of 7 points or more (in three chances).

-- Kent State's games this year have gone over the total in one out of six opportunities (16.7%).
+- Kent State's games this year have eclipsed the over/under one time in six opportunities (16.7%).

-- The Golden Flashes put up 28 points per game, comparable to the 25.5 the Broncos allow.
+- This year the Golden Flashes rack up just 2.5 more points per game (28) than the Broncos give up (25.5).

-- Kent State is 2-1 against the spread and 3-0 overall when the team records more than 25.5 points.
+- Kent State is 2-1 against the spread and 3-0 overall when the team scores more than 25.5 points.

-- Kent State is 2-3 against the spread and 3-2 overall when the team piles up more than 312.3 yards.
+- Kent State is 2-3 against the spread and 3-2 overall when the team picks up more than 312.3 yards.

 - The Golden Flashes have four giveaways this season, while the Broncos have eight takeaways .